 Consider this simplified example:

 Let’s say the house your parents purchased for $80,000 decades ago is now worth $280,000.
 If your parents sold the home before they passed away, they would be required to pay capital gains on that $200,000.
 (Although, they would be eligible for the home sales tax exclusion.)

 However, you’re inheriting the property at that $280,000 value—which means you’ll only need to pay capital gains on any proceeds above that inherited value amount.
-So, if you sell the home for $300,000, you’ll only need to pay capital gains on $20,000.
+So, if you sell the home for $300,000, you’ll potentially only need to pay capital gains on $20,000.
 If you sell it for $280,000 you won’t need to pay any capital gains tax, as the home’s value did not increase in the time you owned it.